microsoft/FluidFramework/routerlicious/README.md

 To debug simply add the mocha --inspect-brk parameter `npm run test -- --inspect-brk`.
 After which you can attach to the running tests with VS Code or any other node debugger.

+### Documentation

+If you want to build API documentation locally, see [Building Documentation](../docs/building-documentation.md).

 ## CI/CD

 We make use of continuous integration and deployment via VSTS at https://offnet.visualstudio.com/officenet/